fable-compiler/fable-react/docs/server-side-rendering.md

 ## Step 4.
 Update your elmish app's init function

-1. Init your elmish app by state printed in the html.
+1. Init your elmish app by state printed in the HTML.
-2. Remove init commands that still fetch data which already printed in the html.
+2. Remove init commands that still fetch data which already printed in the HTML.

 e.g.